edjames/ticketmeister/README.md

 ### Copyright

-Copyright (c) 2014 Ed James.
+Copyright (c) 2014.
 See LICENSE for details.